mortezakowkabi/jcb-persian-documentation/015-Adding-Templates-and-Layouts-to-a-Site-View.md

 * Layouts are shared code pieces stored in `/layouts/`, added using `JLayoutHelper::render()`.
 * Templates have access to `$this` and all global view properties.
 * Layouts require explicit variable passing.
-* Joomla’s conventions govern how templates and layouts can be nested.
+* Joomla's conventions govern how templates and layouts can be nested.